 What an honor it was to spend time with existing and new members of our team!
-SEAGO AAA volunteers for the Tai Chi, Matter of Balance, Long-Term Care Ombudsman, and State Health Insurance programs gathered for a morning training session in Sierra Vista on Friday, December 14 to receive required training about Case Management from Banner Health and Disaster the morning training session at our annual Volunteer Appreciation Luncheon.
-The services being provided to elders in our four-county area would not be possible without our valuable volunteers.
-We could not do it without them!
-Thank you, SEAGO AAA volunteers for your dedication and
+SEAGO AAA volunteers for the Tai Chi, Matter of Balance, Long-Term Care Ombudsman, and State Health Insurance programs gathered for a morning training session in Sierra Vista on Friday, December 14 to receive required training about Case Management from Banner Health and Disaster several other SEAGO Four-cou

 Preparedness from Fry Fire.
 Both topics were well received by our volunteers and valuable information was shared.
-These and several other SEAGO
+These and several other SEAGO dedication and commitment!